pmuens/awesome-serverless/README.md

 - [Building serverless web applications](https://www.slideshare.net/AmazonWebServices/building-serverless-web-applications-may-2017-aws-online-tech-talks) - Slide deck on how to build serverless web applications on AWS.
 - [Automate your serverless stack](https://www.slideshare.net/AmazonWebServices/session-5-automate-your-serverless-stack-krishnan-mani) - How to implement CI / CD for serverless projects.
 - [Server-less architecture in the wild](https://www.youtube.com/watch?v=SwJUH3Le91s) - Talk by Nikhila Ravi on serverless architectures.
+- [The story of the Serverless Framework](https://www.youtube.com/watch?v=6mNhMuBkIK8) - Austen Collins on the story of the Serverless Framework.

 ## Amazon AWS resources